yururyuru00/SpectralClusteringwithRefine/README.md

 python SClump.py --help
 ```
 (The parameter names of the command line arguments are the same as the ones listed in our paper.)
-For replication of other experiments result, please refer to SpectralClustering_withRefine/data/README.md

 # Guide to experimental replication
 Experimental results described in our paper for each dataset could be reproduced by setting up the following.